10 Best Backpacker Hostels in the Bay of Islands

 If you fancy yourself as a flashpacker for the night then consider Relax a Lodge in Kerikeri.
-With affordable double, twin and triple rooms in their farm house, get a break from busy dorm rooms.
-There’s all the usual communal facilities found in a hostel, from kitchen to laundry.
+With affordable double, twin and triple rooms in their farmhouse, get a break from busy dorm rooms.
+There are all the usual communal facilities found in a hostel, from the kitchen to laundry.
 (Except they have a dishwasher!)
 Not that you’ll want to spend too much time inside when there’s a swimming pool, pigs to feed, freshly laid eggs to gather for breakfast, and more.
 BBH members benefit from a discount.

 Check Relax a Lodge out!

 Just a stone’s throw away from the beach, Base Paihia is in a great location in Paihia.
 Rooms are set out in different units, some with their own kitchenettes.
 On-site is the Pipi Patch backpacker bar with events almost every night.
 Relax in the spa pool and even the swimming pool.